rkrishdev/react-node-express-mysql-jwt-boilerplate/frontend/README.md

 This repository only includes the frontend part.
 And only login functionality is done so far using JWT.

-## Files and folders ignored but necessary for the app
+## Files or folders excluded but necessary for the app

 1. .env.local